 In contrast, a surgical rhinoplasty requires a much bigger chunk of your time.
 You can expect the surgery to take a couple of hours.
 After that, you’ll need to take about a week off from work.
 Any sort of vigorous physical activity should be postponed for several more weeks afterwards.

-Although a liquid nose job doesn’t require much time off, the trade-off is that it also doesn’t last as long as a surgical procedure.
-The results from a liquid rhinoplasty are temporary and usually wear off after a couple of years or sooner.
+Although a non-surgical nose job doesn’t require much time off, the trade-off is that it also doesn’t last as long as a surgical procedure.
+The results from a non-surgical rhinoplasty are temporary and usually wear off after a couple of years or sooner.
 Meanwhile, the results from a traditional nose job are meant to be permanent.